rustanlys/rupta/docs/index.md

 ## References

 You are welcome to use RUPTA for research and development purposes under the included license.
-Please acknowledge the use of this tool by citing the following papers:
+Please acknowledge the use of this tool by citing our papers:

 Wei Li, Dongjie He, Wenguang Chen and Jingling Xue.
 [Stack Filtering: Elevating Precision and Efficiency in Rust Pointer Analysis](), IEEE/ACM International Symposium on Code Generation and Optimization (CGO'25).